Happiness Is An Inside Job expands on the greatest happiness principle, that happiness is experience

 the whole aim and end of human existence.

 Happiness is an inside job - it is experienced inside us

 So, what causes unhappiness?

 If this is all true, then why don't we all experience happiness all the time?
 The answer lies in one word: stress.
-Put another way, we have contaminated our mind-body systems through wrong choices in life - be it choices or lifestyle, morality, diet, behaviour, thought patterns or any other choices.
-Non-optimum choices and decisions progressively cloud our awareness of what is best for us in the moment of choice.
+Put another way, we have contaminated our mind-body systems through wrong choices in life - be it choices of lifestyle, morality, diet, behaviour, thought patterns or any other choices.
+Non-optimum choices and decisions progressively and increasingly cloud our awareness of what is best for us in the moment of choice.

 We have, in effect, lost our innocence of living fully in accord with natural law.
 Our attention has become caught up with what our senses perceive - 'what's out there'.
 We have drifted away from the habit of following our own intuitive signals no matter what our senses, our intellect, other people or society might suggest.